Westbourne Neighbors,

 That said, we would be more than happy to collect signatures, and offer thank you’s, to more than a simple majority.
 All who want to sign on to the amendment will be allowed to.

 • The Libbie Mill team has followed the county’s open public rules and processes to the letter.
-This included traffic impact studies, community input meetings, environmental impact studies and both the Planning Commission and Board of Supervisors approval.
+This included traffic impact studies, community input meetings, environmental impact studies and approval from both the Planning Commission and Board of Supervisors.
 This was all completed and passed years ago, starting in 2020.

-• There are no surprises here and Libbie Mill has no intention of changing its plans to build the residents’ units that were properly vetted and approved through the traditional processes.
-If you drive by the parcel today, you can see that some of the foundational construction work was already in progress before we discovered this oversigh
+• There are no surprises here.
+Libbie Mill has no intention of changing its plans to build the residents’ units that were properly vetted and approved through the traditional processes.
+If you drive by the parcel today, you can see that some of the foundational construction work was already in progress before we discovered this oversight.

 • While the lots will be removed from the Westbourne neighborhood covenants and restrictions, they will be Libbie Mill – Midtown community proffers, which include very similar restrictions on approved activities, noise requirements and other details that help to make the neighborhood the clean, safe and welcoming place that it is today.